LassoSoft/LassoGuide/lasso_guide_source/language/error-handling.rst

 displayed on a custom error page will depend on the Lasso code used on the custom page.

-To define a custom error page, create a file named "error.lasso" and place it in the root of the Web serving folder.
-Each host that has a distinct web serving folder can have a custom error page.
+To define a custom error page, create a file named :file:`error.lasso` and place it in the root of the web serving folder.
+Each distinct web serving folder on a host can have a custom error page.

-Custom error pages can be further fine-tuned by placing the "error.lasso" file in the web serving folder's subdirectories.
-Lasso Server will process the first "error.lasso" it encounters on the file path, starting with the current directory and continuing upward until it reaches the root of the web serving folder.
+Custom error pages can be further fine-tuned by placing the :file:`error.lasso` file in the web serving folder's sub-directories.
+Lasso Server will process the first :file:`error.lasso` it encounters on the file path, starting with the current directory and continuing upward until it reaches the root of the web serving folder.
 If none are found, Lasso Server will use the default error report.

 Error Methods